Inside the studio: models

 Much of our work involves conceptualizing forms and space, and the communication of those concepts to clients, jurisdictions, builders, and many others.
 Models have always been an integral part of architecture as a way to test and describe design ideas.
-We thought we’d show a few examples of different types of models to give you a better idea of how we do what we do.
+We thought we’d show a few examples of different types of models, including 3d modeling, to give you a better idea of how we do what we do.

 HANDMADE